- FIRE DANGER EXTREME - STAGE 2 BURN BAN IN EFFECT: Updated 06/11/2026 - For fire restriction information call (719) 836-4160.

 Volunteering

 We are always welcoming volunteers for the different activities and events we sponsor.
 If you are interested, please click here and submit the form.
-If you would like to sponsor an event with the help of IMPOA, please fill out the form found here and send to our email for consideration at IMPOA.bod@gmail.com.
+If you would like to sponsor an event with the help of IMCA, please fill out the form found here and send to our email for consideration at info@myimca.org.

 Wildfires in our Vicinity